The Bankrate promise

-Are you wondering if the IHG Rewards Club is the right fit for you?
+Are you wondering if the IHG One Rewards program is the right fit for you?
 After all, you’re probably already earning points with travel credit cards if a hotel membership is on your mind.
 With thousands of properties around the world, IHG probably has a location you’ve stayed at already.
-Holiday Inn, The InterContinental and the Crowne Plaza are all part of IHG’s family.
+For example, Holiday Inn, InterContinental and Crowne Plaza are all part of IHG’s family.

 How much are IHG points worth?

-The exact dollar value of IHG Rewards points will vary, but they are typically valued at $0.005 per point.
+The exact dollar value of IHG Rewards points will vary, but they are typically valued at around 0.7 cents per point, based on Bankrate’s latest points valuations.

-This estimate by The Points Guy considers a few important factors, including:
+This valuation considers a few important factors, including:

 - The value of redeeming the points: How much would you normally spend on an equivalent stay if you were paying out of pocket?